Mayor of London

 From the start, it was made clear by the client that reorienting and reinvigorating the London Growth Hub platform was a long-term project.
 This meant they needed a partner that was trustworthy, patient and able to take responsibility for continually asking, ‘what’s next’.

 Our long history of working with public sector organisations such as the NHS, the Foreign and Commonwealth Office, and our award-winning work with Transport Focus, has bred these traits into our team.
 We pride ourselves on understanding the complexities of working in the public sector, and having an instinct for how to best share our digital strategy expertise and experience within that setting.

 We’re a tricky organization to work with since we can’t make any quick decisions, but Browser has been really understanding.
 They’re great at laying out deadlines and have been a great technical expertise to rely on.Lead Project Officer – Greater London Authority

 During this project, our role of taking responsibility and providing experience and continuity, even across team changes at the client, has been vital in maintaining momentum with the platform’s evolution and growth.

 As end-user needs continue to change and evolve, so does the London Growth Hub platform.

 Our program of continual user research helps guide this process of evolution, providing data-led recommendations about which future feature sets would generate maximum value for users.

 Over the next year, we plan to radically overhaul the way the platform deals with video content, for example, introducing remote business consultations and distributed events for home workers.
-Equally, our testing and research data suggests that the introduction of gamification features could lead to a step-change in user engagement and interaction on the platform.
+Equally, our testing and research data suggest that the introduction of gamification features could lead to a step-change in user engagement and interaction on the platform.